bdbarnett/mpdisplay/INSTALL.md

 set MPDisplay=PGDisplay
 ```

-## For wifi capable microntrollers or MicroPython on Unix / Linux
+## For MicroPython on Unix / Linux or wifi capable microntrollers

-- To connect your microcontroller to wifi:
+### To connect your microcontroller to wifi:

 Copy [wifi.py](utils/wifi.py) from the [utils](utils) folder and save it in the `lib` folder of your microcontroller.
 Type the following at the REPL (or add it to your boot.py) to connect: